robdmc/consecution/docs/ref/consecution.rst

 easy to express in the DSL.
 For these situations, consecution provides a lower-level escape hatch that allowes you to manually connect two nodes together.
-These two levels of abstraction provide a very powerful interface for constructing quite complex pipelines.
+These two levels of abstraction provide a very powerful interface for constructing complex pipelines.

 The DSL is inspired by the unix syntax for chaining together the inputs and outputs of different programs at the bash prompt.
-You use the pipe symbol `|` to connect nodes together.
+You use the pipe symbol ``|`` to connect nodes together.
 These pipe operators will always return an object of one of the nodes in your connected topology.
+Below is an example of creating a simple linear pipeline.

 .. code-block:: python